Sub-Saharan Africa Program

 Freedom of Expression Handbook for Lawmakers and Law Reform Advocates

-Strengthening an Enabling Environment for Community Philanthropy in East Africa
+Community Philanthropy in East Africa

 Global Grantmaking Country Notes

-In partnership with the Council on Foundations, ICNL documents developments in thirty-four countries to help U.S grantmakers undertake equivalency determinations for foreign grantees.
+In partnership with the Council on Foundations, ICNL documents developments in 34 countries to help U.S grantmakers undertake equivalency determinations for foreign grantees.
 In Sub-Saharan Africa, reports are available for Ethiopia, KenyaNigeriaSouth Africa, and Uganda.

 Civic Freedom Monitor

-The Civic Freedom Monitor provides up-to-date information on civil society law in more than fifty countries and eight multilateral organizations.
+The Civic Freedom Monitor provides up-to-date information on civil society law in more than 50 countries and eight multilateral organizations.
 In Africa, we track developments in the DRC, Ethiopia, Kenya, MalawiNigeriaRwanda, Senegal, Sierra Leone, South Africa, South Sudan, Sudan, Tanzania, Uganda, and Zimbabwe.

 Explore our full global resource collection, which includes reports, legal analysis, and curated collections of materials covering an array of issues impacting civic space around the world.

-All Africa Resources
+Browse all Africa Resources